-WCCF Holdings, LLC is a single member nonprofit limited liability company solely owned by Wayne County Community Foundation.
+WCCF Holdings, LLC and WCCF Properties, LLC are both single-member nonprofit limited liability companies solely owned by Wayne County Community Foundation.

 The Foundation is required to operate in conformity with the Code to maintain its tax-exempt status.

 Accounting for Uncertainty in Income Taxes